ARU-Bioinf-IBDS/prac-E/README.md

-# Exercise B: substring and slicing strings.
+# Exercise B: lists and strings.

 Before starting this exercise you should work through **Chapter 2 Python Lists** from the
 [DataCamp online course Intro to Python for Data Science ](https://www.datacamp.com/courses/intro-to-python-for-data-science).
 We will then use what you have learnt there to explore how biological sequence data can be handled in Python.
+We will be concentration on how lists can be used and their similarities and differences to strings.

 To use this exercise you should either: